-The year 2021 witnessed the formation of the Royal Committee to modernize the political system on 10/6/2021, which was one of its tasks to modernize the political system.
+political system.
 After nearly three months of work, the committee came out with many recommendations, the most prominent of which, with regard to the right to run for office and vote, is to draft a new election law that includes: adopting a mixed electoral system that includes two levels of representation; the first is national and is called: the general department, and the second is local and is called the local departments.
-The public constituency or the national lists are restricted to political parties, and forty-one (41) seats are allocated for them, out of one hundred and thirtyeight (138) seats, which is the proposed number of seats in the House of Representatives.
+The public constituency or the national lists are restricted to political parties, and forty-one (41) seats are allocated for them, out of one hundred and thirty-eight (138) seats, which is the proposed number of seats in the House of Representatives.
 The recommendation also came to adopt the national lists for the closed proportional list system, with a cut-off rate (threshold) of two and a half percent (2.5%) of the total number of voters at the level of the general electoral district.
 Within the general constituency, at least two seats are allocated for Christians and at least one seat for Circassians and Chechens.